The Stand (1994 miniseries): Casting

 Despite the script's 125-plus speaking roles, casting for The Stand was very easy except for one character: Randall Flagg.
-While Miguel Ferrer, who played Lloyd Henreid, was interested in the part, Garris and King had other plans, searching for any A-list Hollywood actor they thought was suitable for the part, such as Christopher Walken, Jeff Goldblum, Willem Dafoe, James Woods, Lance Henriksen, and David Bowie; none of them were available.
+While Miguel Ferrer, who was ultimately cast as Lloyd Henreid, was interested in the part, Garris and King had other plans, searching for any A-list Hollywood actor they thought was suitable for the part, such as Christopher Walken, Jeff Goldblum, Willem Dafoe, James Woods, Lance Henriksen, and David Bowie; none of them were available.
 Steve Johnson recalled Garris' ideas of a possible Flagg actor to be "a bit against normal kinds of view points in casting."
 King himself had suggested Robert Duvall in his introduction to the novel.
 Ultimately, after seeing a lesser-known Jamey Sheridan as a psycho killer in Whispers in the Dark (1992), King considered him for the part.
 As King explained, "when he came into readings, he said, 'Flagg is really a funny guy, isn't he?'
 And I was sold."

 Moses Gunn had originally been cast as Judge Farris, but shortly after filming had commenced his health declined, and he died shortly after that.
 Ossie Davis, who was present at the filming because his wife, Ruby Dee, was playing Mother Abagail, took over the role of Judge Farris.
 Whoopi Goldberg was approached by the casting team for Mother Abagail, but couldn't take the role as she was working on Sister Act 2: Back in the Habit (1993).
 Goldberg would later play Abagail in a 2020 web miniseries version of The Stand.
 When Dee was offered the role of Abagail, she felt she "was" the character and "my whole life has been research for Mother Abagail."
 Rob Lowe had been originally considered for the role of Larry Underwood, but Lowe felt that playing the more unusual role of the deaf and mute Nick Andros would be a great challenge and was able to convince Garris that it would better suit the production (Lowe has been deaf in his right ear since childhood).
 Adam Storke ended up with the role of Underwood, where his musical skills were an asset.

 Bates's character, Rae Flowers, was originally a man (Ray Flowers), but when Bates became available, King – who wanted her to play the part – rewrote the role as a woman.
 King played Teddy Weizak, the first character he played that was intelligent and not a typecast "country asshole."
 He has less of a presence in the miniseries, as King "had a lot of other fish on a lot of other griddles that I was trying to fry all at once."
 This also meant some of the lines Weizak originally meant to speak were transferred to Garris' character Henry Dunbarton.